ThierryGuegan/Customer-Platform-Health-Check/README.md

 - HDED Dashborad URL
 - HTML FILE PATH

-Additionally, the EXE version (Version-1.0.0.1) is hardcoded.
+Additionally, the EXE version (Version-1.0.0.4) is hardcoded.

 **2. Log File Creation:**
-The script creates a log file named Customer_Platform_Health_Check_Logs.txt in the same directory to record all actions and errors.
+The script creates a log file named Customer_Platform_Health_Check.log in the same directory to record all actions and errors.

 **3. CSS Configuration Update:**
 Fetches the CSS port number and hostname from the AIP Console.